PrincetonUniversity/CBEMDGPU/README.md

 In the GTEST_DIR variable should point to the directory where the Google Tests libraries are saved.

-Note that the Intel C++ compilers must be used; the GNU C++ compilers do not work with the OpenMP portion of our code (this is a known bug in the compiler).
+Note that the Intel C++ compilers must be used; the GNU C++ compilers do not work with the OpenMP portion of our code (this is a known bug in the compiler, see FYI section).

 Execution
 ====
-main.cpp expects 1 input, the number of threads to use with OMP.
+main.cpp expects 4 input, the number of threads to use with OMP, the number of atoms, the skin radius for the cell/neighbor lists, and the number of steps to simulate.
-$ ./md numThreads > log 2> err
+$ ./md <nthreads> <natoms> <rs> <nsteps>  > log 2> err

 This also produces a trajectory.xyz file which can be visualized with VMD (if you have it installed)
 $ vmd -xyz trajectory.xyz